How the Web Rendering Service Queue Delays Indexing

 3. Raise crawl demand (freshness, internal links, sitemap) → higher priority

-4. Crawlable links → first-wave discovery
+4. Crawlable anchor (a-href) links → first-wave discovery

 Frequently Asked Questions